pzandre/django-blog/README.md

 You'll be prompted to enter an username, email and password.

-This finishes the installation process and the docker containers will be running as background process.
-The application will be accessible entering `localhost:8000` at the web browser of your choice.
+This finishes the installation process and the docker containers will be running as background processes.
+The application can be acessed entering `localhost:8000` at the web browser of your choice.

 To stop the application, navigate to the project folder using a terminal and enter `docker-compose down`